Vintage RV: 1960’s (?) Glendale Travel Trailer

 This account was written by Lou Hammill from an interview with Reg Thorn at his home in Strathroy, Ontario in 1986 for a project presented at Sheridan College, Brampton 1987.

 Can you help us ID this travel trailer?
 Is it a Glendale model?
 Do you have a vintage travel trailer or motorhome?
-Share some photos and its story with us via email [email protected]
+Share your classic RV restorations, or tell us your favourite story about a cool vintage unit you've encountered by filling out our Classic Vintage RV form.

 Editor’s Note: According to an eagle-eyed reader, Ken Vanderburg, of Whitecourt, Alberta this trailer is actually an Aristocrat.
 See this link for more info on both the Glendale and Aristocrat.